iiyo/domglue/README.md

 Updates the view with `data`.
 If `raw` is `true`, HTML can be inserted using the values.

+Please note: `raw` is only used when `true` and not just a truthy value.
+This is because this way the method is compatible with array methods like `.forEach`.

 #### [method] render

 ```javascript